Top microstock trends for fall–winter

 2

-What wish would a microstock photographer make for the upcoming Christmas?
-I suppose all one needs is a regular crystal ball of the fortune teller.
-After all, if we knew exactly what buyers would be looking for on Shutterstock and other microstock sites this year, working on stocks would be much easier, and we’d earn more money to spend on gifts for family and friends.
+What wish would a microstock contributor make for the coming Christmas?
+Probably that all that’s needed is a plain old fortune‑teller’s crystal ball.
+After all, if we knew exactly what Shutterstock buyers and other microstock customers would be searching for this year, working with stock sites would be much easier, and more money would trickle in to spend on gifts for family and friends.

-Unfortunately, we can’t predict the future, but we have some useful tools that can help us make assumptions about which stock images will be the most popular in the coming months this year.
+Unfortunately, predicting the future is impossible, but there are a few useful tools that help form assumptions about which stock images will be most popular over the next few months of this year.

-So, if you plan to upload some images to Shutterstock related to the upcoming winter holidays, now is the perfect time!
+So if there is a plan to upload some images to Shutterstock for the coming winter holidays, now is the time!

-But what else can we predict for our list of popular stock requests as the year comes to a close, besides Christmas images?
-By using our keyword trend detection tool and Google search statistics, and relying on the obtained data, we attempted to forecast what else will become most popular this year.
+But what else can be anticipated for the popular stock search list besides Christmas content?
+Using the keyword trend tool and Google search statistics, and based on the gathered data, here is a forecast of what else may trend this year.

-Here are 5 predictions for our contributors, suggesting what our buyers will need for the holidays.
+Here are 5 forecasts for contributors indicating what buyers want for the holidays.

 Humor

-The peak of search queries from Shutterstock buyers for the words “humor” and “funny” occurs in December.
+Shutterstock buyer searches for “humor” and “funny” peak in December.

-According to Google statistics, searches for the phrase “Christmas images” are very closely related in meaning to “Christmas humor.”
+And according to Google statistics, searches for “Christmas images” are strongly semantically related to “Christmas humor”.

 Gold

-It can be assumed (and this is entirely correct) that the number of requests for the words “red” and “green” increases during the holiday season.
-But did you know that the same happens with requests for the word “gold”?
+It can be assumed (quite correctly) that searches for “red” and “green” rise toward the holiday season.
+But did you know the same happens with “gold”?

-This festive color signifies style and elegance — a stock trend set by leading decor magazines.
-So, go ahead and gold-leaf those lilies, or whatever you’re currently working on.
+It is a festive color signaling style and sophistication – a stock trend set by leading decor magazines.
+So go ahead and gild the lily, or whatever is currently in production.

-The most popular are square vector images that are clear and elegant, easily adjustable to meet buyer needs.
-During this time, buyers seek a quick way to send beautiful holiday greetings to clients, friends, and family in printed or electronic form.
+The most popular are square vector graphics, clear and elegant, easy to adapt to a buyer’s needs.
+This is when buyers seek a quick way to greet clients, friends, and family with a beautiful holiday card in print or digital form.

 Nature

-No matter where you’re from or what holidays you celebrate, beautiful nature photos will be appreciated by everyone.
-Stunning landscapes are an excellent way to convey the mood of the season in a universal, international language that requires no translation and is understood by all.
+No matter where someone is from or which holidays are celebrated, beautiful nature photography is appreciated by everyone.
+Scenic landscapes are a great way to convey the season’s mood with a universal, international visual language that needs no translation.

-Images and photos of beautiful winter scenes are traditionally popular on Shutterstock and other stock photo banks.
+Images and photos of stunning winter scenes are traditionally popular on Shutterstock and other stock photography sites.

-Also popular are: snowflakes, penguins, polar bears, and illustrations featuring bare tree branches.
+Also popular: snowflakes, penguins, polar bears, and illustrations with bare tree branches.

-Images of simple DIY wreaths, homemade baked goods, gingerbread houses, knitted sweaters, mittens, and other home crafts will remain popular this year.
+Images of simple handmade wreaths, home baking, gingerbread houses, knitted sweaters and mittens, and other homemade art will remain popular this year.

 Source: www.shutterstock.com/buzz/5-holiday-image-trends-for-2012